Budhia Singh: Murder of Biranchi Das

 Das was shot dead at Buxi Jagabandhu Bidyadhar College on the evening of 13 April 2008.
 According to police, Das was sitting inside the judo centre with friends after a training session at the time of the attack.
 Das's murder was not related to his treatment of Singh; it resulted after Das incurred the wrath of a gangster, Raja Acharya, after Das reportedly tried to defend a model, Leslie Tripathy, who was allegedly being harassed by Raja.
 Das's murderers, Sandeep Acharya (alias Raja), and his associate, Akshya Behera, (alias Chagala) were sentenced to life imprisonment in December 2010.
+The sports hostel Singh was staying at did not allow him to attend Das's funeral.

 Biographical film

 A biographical film of Singh and Das's relationship, Budhia Singh – Born to Run, was directed by Soumendra Padhi and released in 2016.
 It starred Mayur Patole as Singh and Manoj Bajpayee as Das.
 The Film won the Best Children's Film award at the 63rd National Film Awards.